swoicik/swoicik.github.io/_posts/2020-11-10-interesting-links-4.md

 title: Interesting Links Vol. 4 (Investing)
 author: stephen
 layout: post
-published: false
+published: true
 tags:
 - Links
 - Investing
 post_date: 2020-11-10
 ---
-Every so often (when I have too many browser tab open), I will share links that I've found interesting enough to save.
-Some I've read, some I want to read, some I've saved away for a future idea.
+Every so often (when I have too many browser tab open), I will share links that I’ve found interesting enough to save.
+Some I’ve read, some I want to read, some I’ve saved away for a future idea.
 Hopefully you will get some benefit from the shared knowledge.

-Welcome to Vol. 3 of Interesting Links (Jekyll Edition).
-These are all links I've found incredibly helpful when learning how to work with Jekyll.
-If you are unfamiliar with [Jekyll](https://jekyllrb.com/), it is a static site generator that powers (GitHub Pages)[https://pages.github.com/] (and [this website](https://swoicik.com/2019/wordpress-to-jekyll)).

-**[GitHub Pages and Jekyll](https://docs.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll)** - Let's start off with the official documentation from GitHub.
-This tutorial will go over Github Pages and getting a Jekyll blog running on it.
-It's comprehensive and a great introduction to the platform and what is possible.

-**[Creating and Hosting a Personal Site on GitHub](http://jmcglone.com/guides/github-pages/)** - Written by Jonathan McGlone, this is another great tutorial for getting a Jekyll site set up on GitHub Pages.
-This tutoria is easier to understand than the offical GitHub documentation and is very easy to follow with lots of screenshots.
-If you are brand new to getting a Jekyll site set up, this tutorial is where you should start.

-**[Jekyll Resources](https://github.com/swoicik/Jekyll-Resources)** - This is a docuemnt created while working on this websites migration to Jekyll.
-It is a collection of themes, plugins, and tutorials related to Jekyll.
-I decided to put all this information in one repository and make it public.
-Hopefully it will save you some time when working with Jekyll.

-**[Going from WordPress to Jekyll](https://benjamintravis.com/blog/jekyll-github-pages-from-wordpress)** - A great resource from Ben Travis that will walk you through migrating your current WordPress website to Jekyll.
-I referred to this article quite a bit during my own migration from WordPress.

-WordPress is a great tool but has become a very large platform.
-I think it is overkill for a simple personal website for blog.
-Jekyll is a great lightweight and free alternative.

-**[Simple Jekyll Theme](https://github.com/swoicik/simple-jekll-theme)** - This is the code for the theme of this website.
-After building this webite on Jekyll, I create a generic version of the theme and made it public for anyone to use.
-Feel free to use this theme as a starter when you build your own Jekyll website.
+Welcome to Vol. 4 of Interesting Links (Investing Edition).
+If you haven't already read the post [Talking About Money](https://swoicik.com/2020/talk-about-money), you should check it out.
+It will help put context around why investing and stocks are the theme this week.

+**[Cash App](https://cash.app/stocks)** - The Cash App has some really helpful web pages when it comes to money and investing.
+They create one page, easy to follow, introductions to different investment avenues.
+This one is all about stocks and investing in your first stock.
+If you are brand new to investing, or unsure of your knowledge, this is where to start.

+**[Trader Sync](https://tradersync.com/)** - Keeping a journal or notebook about your investing in one of the most helpful things you can do as a beginner or advanced investor.
+Keep track of why you invested in something or why you sold.
+Refer back to those notes often.
+I recently started using Trader Sync for this.
+It has greatly streamlined the process and put more context around the notes.
+I highly recommend checking it out.

+If you're interested in learning more about investment journals and other software available, check out [Stock Trader](https://www.stocktrader.com/best-trading-journals/).

+**[Market Foolery](https://www.fool.com/podcasts/marketfoolery/)** - I wrote about Market Foolery a while back in.
+[Podcasts I'm Listening To](https://swoicik.com/2018/podcasts-im-listening-to).
+It is still one of the daily things I will listen to in the car or at lunch.
+It's full of great investing advice, current trends, stocks to look at, and questions from other listeners.
+All of this in a very easy to understand and approachable format.
+If you are getting started with stocks, definitely give this a listen.

+**[Our Guide to Investing for Beginners](https://www.fool.com/retirement/2017/08/19/our-guide-to-investing-for-beginners.aspx)** - Also from The Motley Fool, this quick read gives some great advice to get started investing.
+It goes over some general guidelines for starting out and what the options are.

-That's all I have for now.
+That’s all I have for now.
 If you find any of these links useful or interesting, feel free to let me know on twitter, [@swoicik](https://twitter.com/swoicik).